Skills: Perforation, Wireline Logging

 - Performs pre and post job vehicle and equipment inspections and associated paperwork and/or reports.

-- 1 year of experience as a Service Operator I-L&P.
+- 6 months of experience as an Operator Assistant-L&P, II.

-- CDL (Licensure to drive commercial equipment) is required.
+- Licensure to drive commercial equipment is required.

 - Successful completion of Well Control Accreditation Program may be required (optional).